-The succinct description of regime dynamics in Figure 7 suggests that, on average, the dynamics of regime onset are very similar for all four regimes.
+The succinct description of regime dynamics in Fig. 7 suggests that, on average, the dynamics of regime onset are very similar for all four regimes.
 If distinct pathways to onset existed, however, the average picture would not be representative of any of these pathways.
 For GL, e.g., a semi-Lagrangian perspective reveals two distinct geographical origins of the negative PV anomalies that later form the regimes' dominating anticyclonic anomaly3 (Hauser et al., 2022a).
-In this section, we thus explore the main modes of variability that underlies the average misture of ragime anoty.
-As suggested for CL, different pethways to
+In this section, we thus explore the main modes of variability that underlie the average picture of regime onset.

-- 385 the main modes of variability that underlie the average picture of regime onset.
 As suggested for GL, different pathways to the same regime pattern may manifest themselves in differences in the spatial distribution of the associated PV anomalies.
 Our investigation of intra-regime variability will thus be based on this spatial distribution before regime onset.
-In subsection 4.2, this dynamics-based variability will be compared to seasonal variability in terms of the associated projected piecewise PV tendencies. - For each regime individually, we perform empirical orthogonal function (EOF) analysis and subsequent k-means clustering (Bishop and Nasrabadi, 2006, Chapter 9.1) on the spatial pattern of PV anomalies averaged before onset (specifically: from day -3 to day -1).
+In Sect.
+4.2, this dynamics-based variability will be compared to seasonal variability in terms of the associated projected piecewise PV tendencies.

+For each regime individually, we perform empirical orthogonal function (EOF) analysis and subsequent k-means clustering (Bishop, 2006, chap.
+9.1) on the spatial pattern of PV anomalies averaged before onset (specifically from day -3 to day -1).
 The geographical region used for the EOF analysis is the same Atlantic-European region used for the definition of the weather regimes.
-We consider the first twelve EOFs, which describe at least 70% of the variance for all regimes and all considered underlying fields.
-Using common heuristics4 to determine the optimal number of clusters gave ambiguous - 395 results.
-We have performed preliminary analyses with four and seven clusters to explore if variability would be predominantly associated with individual seasons or regimes transitions, respectively.
-With these cluster numbers, however, several of the
+We consider the first 12 EOFs, which describe at least 70 % of the variance for all regimes and all considered underlying fields.

+Using common heuristics4 determined that the optimal number of clusters gave ambiguous results.
+We have performed preliminary analyses with four and seven clusters to explore if variability would be predominantly associated with individual seasons or regime transitions, respectively.

-3Some indication of these distinct origins can be seen in the two local minima of PV anomalies before onset to the east and southwest of Greenland in Figure 3d.
+3Some indication of these distinct origins can be seen in the two local minima of PV anomalies before onset to the east and southwest of Greenland in Fig. 3d.

-4We have inspected the described variance as a function of cluster number ("elbow plot"; Thorndike, 1953) and the ratio of intra- and inter-cluster variance (Caliński and Harabasz, 1974).
+4We have inspected the described variance as a function of cluster number ("elbow plot"; Thorndike, 1953) and the ratio of intraand inter-cluster variance (Caliński and Harabasz, 1974).